 Sabrina's Legacy and Current Work

 At 26, Sabrina Carpenter has achieved what many artists spend lifetimes chasing.
 Two Grammy wins.
 Multiple number-one hits.
 Chart records that invoke The Beatles.
-A seventh album that debuted at number one in 17 countries.
+Two consecutive #1 Billboard 200 albums.
+A Coachella headlining slot.
+A business empire generating tens of millions annually across touring, fragrance, and 22-plus brand partnerships.

-But the more interesting story is her evolution.
-The Disney kid who wanted to "be the best at everything" has become an artist who prioritizes being herself over being perfect.
-The woman who was "at a really, really low point" two years before her breakthrough learned that authenticity—not adaptation—was the key.
+But the more interesting story is the shift.
+The Disney kid who wanted to "be the best at everything" has become someone who'd rather be the funniest person in the room than the most impressive.
+The woman who was "at a really, really low point" stopped chasing an image and started building a world.

-Her upcoming 2025 tour extension and continued momentum suggest she's not slowing down.
-Type 3s rarely do.
-But there's evidence she's finding balance.
+There's evidence she's finding balance too.
 The charity work.
 The willingness to take political stands.
 The refusal to explain her art or her relationships.
+The Muppets gig, a project driven by love for the material, not career calculus.

 "I never want to feel like I've peaked," she said.
 "There's always room to grow, to learn, to be better."

-That's the Type 3 drive talking.
+That's the Type 3 drive.
 But now it sounds less like anxiety and more like purpose.

 Disclaimer: This analysis of Sabrina Carpenter's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Sabrina Carpenter.